Ross0121/Tracker-implementation/README.md

 + The paper presented above implements a correlation based algorithm with very less specifications, our approach includes phase correlation to get the position of the tank faster instead of mean squared error.

-+ to improve processing time we also reduced the no.of features to track the centroids faster.
++ to improve processing time we also reduced the no.of features to track the centroids faster, in the feature based approach where occlusion was a problem.